-The potential for emergencies like influenza epidemics to natural disasters like hurricanes Katrina and Sandy is always present.
+The potential for emergencies like influenza epidemics to natural disasters like hurricanes Harvey, Irma, Maria, Katrina and Sandy is always present.
 Each institution has emergency response plans in place (developed in cooperation with local, state, and Federal public safety agencies) that are practiced regularly and updated.
 Natural disasters are always unpredictable to a certain extent, so additional resources may be needed when a crisis arises.
+In response to the recent hurricanes the BOP activated the government's Emergency Support Function (ESF), by providing staff and resources to assist with public safety and security.
+The BOP deployed more than 160 staff members to Texas as part of this effort.
+This deployment included a 25-person Quick Reaction Team (QRT) from each of the BOP's regions, two Mobile Command Vehicles and Mobile Bunk Houses.
+The BOP staff were deputized and they provided security to multiple law enforcement agencies and thousands of families affected by the storm and responded to medical emergencies.